neuroai-arena/neuroai-arena.github.io/_pages/home.md

     <span class="sr-only">Next</span>
   </a>
 </div>

-ARENA is an interdisciplinary research project aimed at better understanding how (conceptual-semantic) knowledge is organized at different levels of abstraction – both in the brain as well as in AI models, and both in the form of concrete visual objects as well as in their linguistic representation.
-A central part of this research endeavor is to understand
-- How abstract representations are learned.
-- How these representations are mapped onto decisions in various task contexts.
-- Whether and how these representations are coded in neural activity elicited during human perception.

 <br /><br />
 The ARENA project is jointly carried out by researchers from [Goethe University Frankfurt](https://www.goethe-university-frankfurt.de/), the [Frankfurt Institute of Advanced Studies (FIAS)](https://fias.institute/en/), and the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) in Saarbrücken.